 The Cameron Art Museumís collection of fine arts, crafts, and design includes works of historical and contemporary importance by regional, national and international artists and artisans.
 The collection exists to help further the museumís educational mission to enhance visual and cultural literacy.
 It enriches the lives of its visitors and community, and celebrates the rich and diverse artistic heritage created and shared by all humanity.

 A growing strength of the collection is works on paper.
-The permanent collection houses works by Mary Cassatt, Ando Hiroshige, Saul Steinberg, Sam Francis, Phillips Guston, Leonard Baskin and Robert Gwathmey to name a few.
+The permanent collection houses works by Mary Cassatt, Ando Hiroshige, Saul Steinberg, Sam Francis, Philip Guston, Leonard Baskin and Robert Gwathmey to name a few.

 CAM also has a strong holding of works by North Carolina artists including Romare Bearden, Minnie Evans, Claude Howell, Elliott Daingerfield, Francis Speight, Donald Sultan, Maud Gatewood, Billie Ruth Sudduth and Jugtown Pottery.